aaronreidsmith/aaronreidsmith.github.io/_posts/2021-03-27-perl-weekly-challenge-105.md

 1. [`wordcase`](https://docs.raku.org/routine/wordcase) makes the first letter uppercase, and the rest lowercase.
 2. This checks to see if the first letter is a vowel (including `Y`) directly followed a consonant.
 If that is the case, keep the entirety of `$X` and just convert it to lowercase to make sense in the song.
 Otherwise, take the [substring](https://docs.raku.org/routine/substr) of `$X` from index 1 to the end.
 3. [`qq`](https://docs.raku.org/language/quoting#Heredocs:_:to) is an easy way to make multi-line strings that include interpolation.
 In this case, we say "the rest of this up until `END` is a literal string."
 Additionally, since all lines are indented to the same depth, it strips of leading indentation.
+4. Since this whole construct is interpolated, we are able to embed the special cases for `B`, `F`, and `M` directly into the output string.

 ## Final Thoughts